IanGoodbody/ECE382_Lab3/README.md

 images.
 Creating images of variable width could be acomplished by chanigg the parameters noted above, however images with heights other than 8 are not supported by this implementation.

+#### Documentation

+Dusty Weisner helped me find the correct settings to produce a logic analyzer output.